-In work zones, flaggers are some of the most important people on site.
+In work zones, traffic control flaggers are some of the most important people on site.
 Flaggers can have a rewarding career, but traffic control can at times be a very stressful job.
 It’s become a myth across the industry that flaggers have a job anyone could do.
 This couldn’t be farther from the truth, as flaggers are at the front lines of protecting workers from work zone hazards, and ensuring that motorists can pass through a work zone safely.
 Flaggers need to be aware of their surroundings at all times, be able to multitask and be one step ahead, and understand proper flagging signals, practices, and procedures.

-After deciding to become a Flagger, the first thing you should do is get certified.
+After deciding to become a construction flagger, the first thing you should do is get certified.
 Even if you live or work in a state where becoming certified is not a requirement, it is highly recommended that you do so anyway, as uncertified flaggers can be a danger to themselves and others.
 Becoming a certified flagger can open up many opportunities for you in the future, like career advancement, and the flexibility to work in states where certification is mandatory.
 Here’s how you can become a certified flagger:

 1. Choose a flagger certification program.

 If you want to become a certified flagger, there are many programs to choose from.
 Flagger requirements vary state to state, so before you select a program to complete, make sure to check with your state’s department of transportation.
 The American Traffic Safety Services Association (ATSSA) also has a comprehensive list of state requirements.
 When choosing a program, make sure to pick one that only has certified instructors.